Severance Pay in Nova Scotia

 The amount of severance pay in Nova Scotia varies from person to person and can be as low as one week’s pay up to a maximum of about 24 months of pay.

-How is severance pay in Nova Scotia calculated?
+How is Severance Pay in Nova Scotia Calculated?

 The amount of severance pay you should receive in Nova Scotia is determined by Nova Scotia’s Labour Standards Code and the common law.